GUT-AI/gut-ai/FAQ/README.rst

 **11. Do the Co-Founders or Genesis users of the Foundation get any "special privileges"?**

 No, not at all.
-Co-Founders and Genesis users don’t get any "special privileges", but each one of them is something like *primus inter pares* (i.e. first among equals).
+Neither Co-Founders nor Genesis users get any "special privileges", but each one of them is something like *primus inter pares* (i.e. first among equals).
 This ensures that all subsequent governance token holders who will join later on will not be disadvantaged in any way.

 **12. Is GUT-AI leaderless?**